How to Make Budget Movies

-The end result was a compelling, well acted movie with a great storyline that keeps you watching and one that is now being recognised all over the web by many top film-makers.
-It is amazing what you can do with such a small budget when you put your mind and back into it!
+The end result was a compelling, well acted movie with a great story-line that keeps you watching.
+It is one that is now being recognised all over the web by many top film-makers.
+It's amazing what you can do with such a small budget when you put your mind and back into it!

 What is a Dolly Zoom?
 Does it Work on a Drone?The Dolly Zoom Effect is created when you physically move the camera